Ingenia-SE/T-Groundair/requirements/README.md

 The pdf document can be opened with a pdf viewer like "Sumatra PDF" or "Adobe Reader".

-The SySML model has been developed in the "Eclipse" development environment and the "Papyrus.
+The SySML model has been developed in the "Eclipse" development environment and the "Papyrus" add-on.
 To consult it, it is only necessary to clone the project in its file directory and open it with the tools previously mentioned.